serenity-is/docs/getting_started/instaling-serene-aspnet-core-version-with-serin.md

 > serin
 ```

+> If you are trying to create a StartSharp project, or directly from an existing Serene VSIX file downloaded from the marketplace, you may type the full path to the VSIX file:
+> `serin /path/to/StartSharp.Template.vsix

 ![Windows Serin MyApp](img/linux-serin-myserene.png)

 Type an application name, e.g. `MySerene`, and press `ENTER`.
 Take a break while Serin creates